praetoriandigital/cub-java/README.md

 #### Check SSO options before showing login form.

 Some users are required to use SSO for login.
-Use lookup API to find SSO options available for the user.
+Use the lookup API method to find what SSO options are available for the user.

 ```java
   public void checkSsoOptions() throws CubException {